Buying a used car can be a great way of bagging a bargain – find out how to avoid the pitfalls and get a good deal

 Changed locks could indicate that the car’s been broken into before, so be sure to check they’re all the same

 If you have doubts then get a vehicle history check to avoid going through a costly process later.

 5. See the registration document

 Ask the seller to show you the car’s V5C registration document, which gives details of the registered keeper and all previous keepers.

-The Driver and Vehicle Licensing Agency (DVLA) started issuing new look red V5Cs from late 2010 – by the end of September 2012 there should be no legitimate blue V5C documents still in circulation.
+The Driver and Vehicle Licensing Agency (DVLA) started issuing new look red V5Cs from late 2010, and there should be no legitimate blue V5C documents still in circulation.

 6. Match up the VIN